 # <some calculations using 'output'>

 endWhen multiple variables of the same type need to be initialized, array comprehensions offer a concise solution.
-Nonetheless, a more efficient alternative is based on the so-called generators, which are the lazy counterpart of array comprehensions.
-This reduces memory allocations by initializing and assigning the vectors element-wise, while an array comprehension first creates a vector holding all the initialized vectors.
+A more efficient alternative is based on the so-called generators, which are the lazy counterpart of array comprehensions.
+This reduces memory allocations by initializing and assigning the vectors element-wise.
+The behavior differs from array comprehensions, which first create a vector that holds all the initialized vectors.

 x = [1,2,3]